Rurouni Kenshin (2023 TV series): Release

 The first season of Rurouni Kenshin ran for two consecutive cours, for a total of 24 episodes aired from July 7 to December 15, 2023, on Fuji TV's Noitamina programming block.
 (Note: Fuji TV listed the series premiere on July 6 at 24:55, which is effectively July 7 at 12:55 a.m.
 JST.)
 For the first season, the first opening theme is "Hiten" (飛天), performed by Ayase and R-Shitei (under the name Ayase×R-Shitei), while the ending theme is "Kissaki" (切っ先), performed by Reol.
 The second opening theme is "Rurō no Katashiro" (るろうの形代), performed by Masaki Suda and Tokyo Ska Paradise Orchestra (under the name Masaki Suda×Tokyo Ska Paradise Orchestra), while the second ending theme is "Sonzai Shōmei" (存在証明), performed by Kid Phenomenon.
 The episodes were collected by Aniplex on eight DVDs and Blu-ray sets, released from October 25, 2023, to May 29, 2024.

 The second season, subtitled Kyoto Disturbance, aired for two consecutive cours, for a total of 23 episodes, from October 4, 2024, to March 21, 2025, on Fuji TV's same programming block.
-(Note: Fuji TV listed the series' second season premiere on October 3 at 24:55, which is effectively October 4 at 12:55 a.m.
+(Note: Fuji TV listed the second season premiere on October 3 at 24:55, which is effectively October 4 at 12:55 a.m.
 JST.)
 For the second season, the first opening theme is "Chained" (also known as "Iranai Mono" (いらないもの)), performed by Tatsuya Kitani and Natori (under the name Tatsuya Kitani×Natori), while the first ending theme is "Suikōsetten" (水光接天), performed by Nomelon Nolemon.
 The second opening theme is "Burn", performed by Yama and WurtS (under the name Yama×WurtS), while the second ending theme is "Tada Hitotsu" (ただひとつ), performed by Zarame.

-Following the second season's finale, it was announced that the series was renewed for a third season.
+Following the second season's finale, it was announced that the series had been renewed for a third season.